 Next, Let's Have a Closer Look at Our Straight-Line Rear Skates

 The straight-line dolly is equipped with connecting bars and additionally a pair of trolleys.

-The bar maintains the rollers of each trolley aligned straight and all pointing in the same direction.
+The bar maintains the wheels of each trolley aligned straight and all pointing in the same direction.
 The trolley can also be employed while not having the connecting bar applied, but this mode is not ideal because the material of the can wear down like misaligned car tires.

 The construction of the connecting bar has actually been changed from recent models.
 It now connects to the exterior of the dolly instead of through the center.
-This concept might seem a little uncommon, on the other hand it makes it simple to position the dollies under the cargo and regulate the connecting bar without having to reach beneath it.
+This concept might seem a little uncommon, on the other hand it makes it simple to position the skates under the cargo and regulate the connecting bar without having to reach beneath it.

 Should you require a connecting bar longer than the one that comes with the dolly, you can quickly build your own and clamp it into the fixture.
 The bar is made of a normal 1x2 inch steel tube.

 The front and rear skates interact with each other on a 3-point system.
 By working with the straight-line and steerable skates simultaneously, you achieve the same maneuverability as a car; the front steers, the rear will always follow in a straight line.
 Whereas the front dolly provides steerability of up to 90 degrees to both sides.